-2.2 General Features of the CardOS V4.2B operating system
+2.2 General Features of the CardOS DI V4.2B operating system

 As described in section 2.1, the TOE comprises the underlying hardware, the OS and the signature application.
-This subsection does not extend the TOE description but provides a more general overview of the OS identified as CardOS V4.2B.
+This subsection does not extend the TOE description but provides a more general overview of the OS identified as CardOS DI V4.2B.

-CardOS V4.2B is a multifunctional smart card operating system (OS) supporting active and passive data protection.
+CardOS DI V4.2B is a dual interface, multifunctional smart card operating system (OS) supporting active and passive data protection.
 The operating system is designed to meet the most advanced security demands.

-CardOS V4.2B complies with the ISO standard family ISO 7816 part 3, 4, 5, 8 and 9.
+CardOS DI V4.2B complies with the ISO standard family ISO 7816 part 3, 4, 5, 8 and 9 and with ISO 14443 part 3 and 4, Type B for the RF interface.

-CardOS V4.2B with application Digital Signature and FIPS packages is designed to meet the requirements of the German Digital Signature Act ([29], [30]).
+CardOS DI V4.2B with application Digital Signature is designed to meet the requirements of the Italian Signature Law [2].